ptitSeb/box86/docs/README.md

 ----

-A note about Unity game emulation
+Notes about Unity game emulation
 ----

 Running Unity games is a hit or miss for now.
 Unity uses Mono (which uses signals that are not well emulated enough), and a runtime embedded in the main binary.
 A solution would be to use a native version of the libmono library used by Unity (it can be found here: https://github.com/Unity-Technologies/mono and needs to be built from source).
 But the wrapping of this lib is tricky, and not done for now, so the only solution is to emulate everything.
 The tricky part is to emulate the "JIT" code emitted by Mono, however with the new "protected memory" mechanism implemented it should be running with correct performance now.